Keren-Haruvi/Israeli-Palestinian_Conflict_Active_Learning/README.md

 The classifier can help identify platforms or users with a high concentration of anti-Israeli sentiment and highlight the most common anti-Israel arguments, enabling more targeted efforts to present the Israeli perspective.
 Additionally, the project will introduce NLP-specific active learning metrics, with potential applications in other sentiment analysis tasks.

+## Team Collaboration and Responsibilities
+The virtual machine was connected to Omri's Git account, which is why all commits appear under his name.
+Throughout the project, we collaborated closely over Zoom, with each team member focusing on specific responsibilities:

+- Oren handled dataset collection.
+- Omri managed data preprocessing, including augmentation, embeddings, and the initial selection of the training set.
+- Keren implemented the active learning pipelines and wrote the report.
+- Or implemented the four final models.

+Overall, the active learning strategies were developed collaboratively.
+We all contributed to each aspect, discussed everything collectively, and made decisions as a team.

 ## Prerequisites

 Make sure you have the following installed on your system: